 First, yes, the disclaimer: Don’t do this.
 It isn’t okay to shoot a caliber in a firearm that wasn’t designed for that caliber.
-I’m going to tell you why I do it and why I actually believe it’s safer to shoot .40 in a 10mm GLOCK than either 10mm in a 10mm or .40 in a .40, but that doesn’t mean I’m suggesting you do it.
+I’m going to tell you why I do it and why I actually believe it’s safer to shoot .40 S&W in a 10mm GLOCK…safer than either 10mm in a 10mm or .40 in a .40.
+Dut that doesn’t mean I’m suggesting that you do it.
 So don’t.

 Why It Works